 This led her to become a world-renowned Authentic Self & Inclusion Consultant, Trainer & LGBT+ Coach for multinational corporations and Fortune 500's.

 In the last four years Gina has been called upon to advise and consult on best practice for actors playing LGBT+ characters; to ensure authentic delivery of LGBT+ characters and LGBT+ relationships in film, TV, theatre and radio.

 As a result of this work, Gina has created the Playing It Gay Guidelines, for straight actors playing gay characters.

 Watching Gina at work is mesmerising.
 Working with actors, directors, celebrities, public figures and audiences around the world, Gina has the rare ability to electrify everyone on set and in the room whilst delivering original and useful insights that lead to individuals blossoming and stepping into their Authentic Self.

 Gina specialises in LGBT+ relationships, being your Authentic Self and creating an authentic character, LGBT+ mindset and self-help.

-Gina's work has been featured widely in the media, including BBC, The Telegraph, BBC Three, The Times, The Sun, Psychologies, Cosmopolitan, Pink News, Vice, Gay Star News, Diva and Curve.
+Gina's work has been featured widely in the media, including Sky News, BBC, Forbes, The Telegraph, BBC Three, The Times, Metro, The Sun, Psychologies, Cosmopolitan, Pink News, Vice, Gay Star News, Diva and Curve.